Are Bees Dangerous?

-The population of bees has been at a concerning level for quite a while and it is important to try other alternatives of bee removal before extermination.
+The population of bees has been at a concerning level for quite a while, and it is important to try other alternatives of bee removal before extermination.
 Although sometimes there are no other options available and that is when a pest control Phoenix company is needed!
 Humans have developed a strange relationship with bees.
-In many cases, coexisting is possible and both parties can get along fine without bothering the other.
-Most bees will avoid stinging humans if they are not threatened.
-However, there are times when having the bee hive removed is the better option.
+In many cases, coexisting is possible, and both parties can get along fine without bothering the other.
+Most bees, if not threatened, will avoid stinging humans.
+However, there are times when having the beehive removed is the better option.

 For example, if someone is dangerously allergic to bee stings, it is always better to ere on the side of caution.
-There is no need for a trip to the ER that could’ve been prevented.
-Even if an allergy is not a concern being stung by a bee is still not enjoyable.
-And depending on the species of bee or wasp that is present the stings can vary greatly in the degree of pain.
+There is no need for an avoidable trip to the ER.
+Even if an allergy is not a concern, being stung by a bee is still not enjoyable.
+And depending on the species of bee or wasp that is present, the stings can vary significantly in the degree of pain.
 Aggression is also a major reason for hives to be removed.
-Certain species of bees and wasps tend to be more territorial of their hives and will attack if they feel threatened.
-This can pose major issues if the bees have built their hive in a very inconvenient and high traffic area.
+Certain species of bees and wasps tend to be more territorial of their hives.
+They will attack if they feel threatened, which can pose major issues if the bees have built their hive in a very inconvenient and high traffic area.

 Determining If There Is A Bee Problem

-Sometimes it can be difficult to determine if there is a serious bee population in or around a home that needs to be dealt with, or if it is just an increase in bees because of the time of year.
-There are things to look for that can be indicative of a bee hive nearby.
+Sometimes it can be challenging to determine if there is a severe bee population in or around a home that requires professional help, or if it is just an increase in bees because of the time of year.
+There are things to look for that can be indicative of a beehive nearby.
 An increase of bee activity around the home or property, dead bees inside, old nests under the roof and holes in wood structures.
 All of these are good indicators of a bee population living nearby.

-It is also a good idea to check the common places that bees like to build their hives.
-Finding the hive is helpful because it not only identifies what areas to avoid but it allows the beekeeper or bee removal expert to know where to look.
-Check these common places for bee hives:
+It is also a good idea to check the familiar places that bees like to build their hives.
+Finding the colony is helpful because it not only identifies what areas to avoid, but it allows the beekeeper or bee removal expert to know where to look.
+Check these common places for beehives:

 - In the ground